 It is of the utmost importance that you know what areas are safe and those that are not.
 Typically, oxbow areas, impoundments above dams, and eddies with low amounts of current are going to be safe, while main stretches and outside corners with increased current may be very thin.

 When checking ice conditions on a river, bring a spud bar and chip hard at the ice every few steps to ensure the ice thickness is sufficient.

 When fishing rivers, you may find it difficult to deal with the current.
 The current will take your jigs or lures and drag them downstream, and they may simply sit directly under the ice and not come close to reaching the bottom.

 Fishing areas with less current, like oxbows, eddies, or the ponds formed by dams, are much easier to fish due to having a very little current, and typically, this is where you will find the fish anyway.

-Many anglers who fish areas with current are targeting fish like walleye, and they typically fish using the same lure they would during the open water seasons like heavy jigs and live bait.
+Many anglers who fish areas with current are targeting fish like walleye (see our thoughts on the best walleye lures for ice fishing), and they typically fish using the same lure they would during the open water seasons like heavy jigs and live bait.